waleedgeo/covid-chatbot/README.md

 # Accuracy

-The model is trained on the [COVID-19 Open Research Dataset](https://pages.semanticscholar.org/coronavirus-research) and achieves an accuracy of 0.99.
+The model is trained on the above mentioned sources data, and achieves an accuracy of 0.99.
+Furthermore, to validate the model performance, a survey will be performed.
+The results of the survey will be updated here.

 ![Accuracy](model_accuracy.png)